 Students could head straight to a site they’ve used before (or choose from a small number of teacher suggested sites).
 There’s a lot to be learned just from finding, filtering, and using information found on various websites.

-Five Steps to Teaching Students How to Research and Filter Information
+Five Steps to Teaching Students How to Research Online and Filter Information

 This five-step model might be a useful starting point for your students to consider every time they embark on some research.

 Let’s break down each step.
 You can find a summary poster at the end.

 Students first need to take a moment to consider what information they’re actually looking for in their searches.

 It can be a worthwhile exercise to add this extra step in between giving a student a task (or choice of tasks) and sending them off to research.